Discussion 2: Higher-Order Functions, Environment Diagrams

 Q2: Bottles

-Answer the following questions with your group.
-Step through the diagram to check your answers.
+Answer the following questions and afterwards, step through the diagram to check your answers.

 1) What determines how many different frames appear in an environment diagram?